LizhuWeng/PipeNet/README.md

 # PipeNet
-Visualize pipe networks and do some related analyses with this plugin in Unity3D
+Visualize pipe networks and do some related analyses in Unity3D

 ![](https://github.com/LizhuWeng/PipeNet/blob/master/Doc/sample1.gif)
 ------------------------------------------------------
 # QUICK START
 Once you have installed Pipe Net with the 'PipeNet' directory in your project view.

 To start creating your new pipe network, click on GameObject > Create Other > PipeNet